 The prize is intended to recognize either one individual or a group of individuals for outstanding research contributions to the field of computational science and engineering.
 The contribution(s) for which the award is made must be publicly available and may belong to any aspect of computational science in its broadest sense.

-The prize committee will be responsible for solicitation and evaluation of nominations.
+The SIAM office will solicit nominations.
 A call for nominations should be placed in appropriate SIAM and other publications.
 Nominations may be by self or by others.
 A letter of recommendation should accompany nominations.

 The recommendation for the award should be presented by the prize committee to SIAM, via the SIAM president.
 The recommendation for the award must be accompanied by a written justification and a citation of about 100 words that can be read at the award date.